Clubs, Societies and Associations: Dymchurch

 Heritage Trail Leaflet

 Dymchurch Mini-Soccer School teach the basics of football, skills and drills, in a safe and fun environment with FA qualified coaches.
-They have been in existence for over 20 years.
+In existence for over 20 years, it is for boys and girls aged 6-11 and, if there is enough interest, a mini-kickers soccer school.

 Training is from 9.00am to 10.30am every Saturday morning, with just a short break in the summer and Christmas holiday periods, and is held at the Dymchurch School playing field off New Hall Close.